x-atlas-consortia/ubkg-api/docker/README.md

 # Unified Biomedical Knowledge Graph

-## Integrating ubkg-api into a UBKGBox deployment (ubkg-front-end)
+## Integrating the ubkg-api into a UBKGBox deployment (ubkg-front-end)

 **[UBKGBox](https://github.com/x-atlas-consortia/ubkg-box)** is a Docker Compose multi-container application featuring:
-- a **ubkg-back-end** service running an instance of a UBKG context in neo4j
+- a **ubkg-back-end** service hosting an instance of a UBKG context in neo4j
-- a **ubkg-front-end** service running a number of UBKG clients, including an instance of ubkg-api.
+- a **ubkg-front-end** service hosting a number of UBKG clients, including an instance of ubkg-api.

 The code in the _/docker_ directory of this repository can be used to build and push the **ubkg-front-end** image of **UBKGBox**.